bguiz/angular-ember-compare/content/adv/components.md

         <div foo-component>
         </div>

-All this does is take the the template at `components/foo.html` and render it within this `<div>`.
+All this does is take the template at `components/foo.html` and render it within this `<div>`.
 This does not look very much like a component, and lacks a few features that we would expect of one.